 Bananagrams

-This brings me back to my teaching day!
-My oldest loves Bananagrams and can sometimes beat me.
-(I better get in some more practice)
+This brings me back to my teaching days!
+My oldest loves Bananagrams and can sometimes beat me at it.
+(I’d better get in some more practice.)
+If your child is not ready to spell words, use these letter tiles to identify a letter name when picked out of the banana.

 Alphabet Go Fish